 Our Los Angeles criminal defense law firm at Eisner Gorin LLP can evaluate your situation and plan an effective strategy, such as filing pretrial motions, to get you the best legal defense possible.
 A Penal Code 995 motion to dismiss is a legal motion asking for the dismissal of a criminal case.
 It's filed after a preliminary hearing in a felony case.

 If you have been denied a right to a speedy trial, then your criminal lawyer can file a motion asking the court to dismiss your charges.
-This is known as “Serna motion,” which is a motion to dismiss a misdemeanor or felony case due to a speedy trial violation.
+This is known as the “Serna motion,” which is a motion to dismiss a misdemeanor or felony case due to a speedy trial violation.

 We can help you with a bail reduction motion in California criminal cases.
+We encourage you to set up an appointment with one of our experienced criminal defense attorneys for a detailed consultation regarding your particular situation.

 Initial Report and Investigation